enspiral/handbook/agreements/personal_conduct.md

 ## Discuss concerns and questions

 If you feel uncomfortable or uncertain about Enspiral issues or processes, please _identify your concerns_.
-If they've already been identified in [Enspiral Improvements](improvements.md) or in active [Loomio](https://www.loomio.org/g/1xCPyY46/enspiral) discussions, please join the conversation.
+If they've already been identified in [Enspiral Improvements](https://trello.com/b/btHeb35m/enspiral-improvements-board) or in active [Loomio](https://www.loomio.org/g/1xCPyY46/enspiral) discussions, please join the conversation.
 If not, start a conversation which could help the whole network.

+{% hint style="info" %}

+The Enspiral Improvements Board is currently inactive.

+{% endhint %}

 ## Resolve conflicts inclusively